kunukn/sticky-bottom/README.md

 # Sticky Bottom
 Sticky Bottom library - vanilla JS, no external dependency.
 Mobile friendly in two-states rendering mode.

+This is alternative to use css position: sticky.
+If you can, I would recommend to use css position: sticky instead.
+This library supports most browsers because it calculate stuff using JS.

 # demo
 * https://codepen.io/kunukn/debug/yzvWQq/